Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Introduction

 \section{Introduction}

-Random forest \cite{breiman2001random, biau2012analysis} is one of the most empirically successful statistical machine learning methods.
-In particular, random forest (RF) has been shown to outperform almost all classifiers available in 2014 in large-scale comparison studies for the classification problem \cite{fernandez2014we}.
-The RF method and related tree-based XGBoost typically outperform modern deep learning in small to moderate-sized structured tabular data \cite{grinsztajn2022tree,kossen2021self}.
+Random forest \citep{breiman2001random, biau2012analysis} is one of the most empirically successful machine learning methods.
+In particular, random forests (RFs) have been shown to outperform almost all classifiers available at the time in large-scale comparative studies for the classification problem \citep{fernandez2014we}.
+The RF method and related tree-based XGBoost typically outperform modern deep learning in small to moderate-sized structured tabular data \citep{grinsztajn2022tree,kossen2021self}.
 Further, in a very large-scale empirical evaluation, \cite{mcelfresh2023neural} found that tree-based methods empirically outperform deep learning methods in tabular data when the feature distributions are skewed or heavy-tailed or the data has other types of irregularities.
-Therefore, RF continues to be an important statistical method for modern Machine Learning (ML) and Artificial Intelligence (AI) applications.
-The method is quite suitable for nonparametric regression as it has been both empirically and theoretically shown to be successful in estimating unknown functional relationships between a response and a set of features \cite{biau2012analysis,chi2022asymptotic,scornet2015consistency}.
+The method is quite suitable for nonparametric regression as it has been both empirically and theoretically shown to be successful in estimating unknown functional relationships between a response and a set of features \citep{biau2012analysis,chi2022asymptotic,scornet2015consistency,klusowski2021sharp,klusowski2024large,wager2018estimation}.

-In ML and AI, ``transfer learning'' and ``fine-tuning'' refer to transferring knowledge or model parameters from a vast source dataset to a new target domain problem where we may only have limited data \citep{zhuang2020comprehensive,day2017survey,torrey2010transfer}.
+In ML and AI, ``transfer learning'' and ``fine-tuning'' refer to transferring knowledge or model parameters from a vast source dataset to a new target domain problem where we may only have limited data \citep{zhuang2020comprehensive,day2017survey,torrey2010transfer,pan2009survey}.
 Typically, it is assumed that the domains or problem setups are somewhat related, but aspects of the domains differ.
-The difference in outcome model is thought to be less ``complex'' compared to the difficulty of learning the models (e.g., the models differ in only a small subset of features in a high-dimensional model), justifying the use of ``pre-trained'' source domain models for learning a new target domain model.
-This circumvents the need for large-scale training data from the new domain, which is typically needed to train complex models.
+The difference in outcome model across the domains is thought to be less ``complex'' compared to the difficulty of learning the models (e.g., they differ in only a small subset of features in a high-dimensional model), justifying the use of ``pre-trained'' source domain models for learning a new target domain model.
+This circumvents the need for large-scale training data from the new domain, which is typically needed to train complex models \citep{tripuraneni2020theory}.
+Despite the importance of transfer learning in modern ML, and the success of random forest as a leading ML method, not much research exists for transfer learning with random forest \citep{gu2022transfer,segev2016learn}.